 WB Games

-Despite being based on a wildly popular IP, the initial response to the game has been more of a nightmare than a fantasy.
-Some fans are worried about potential in-game purchases turning Rise of War into a micro-transaction money-maker rather than a fun and exciting exploration of Middle-earth.
+Despite being based on a wildly popular IP, the initial response to the game wasn’t too positive.
+Some fans are worried about potential in-game purchases turning Rise to War into a micro-transaction money-maker rather than a fun and exciting exploration of Middle-earth.

 Such a shame to see the Lord of the Rings IP being used for what is undoubtedly going to be your typical mobile microtransaction filled pay to win garbage